BroadcomMFD/code4z/README.md

 * Use the VS Code built-in Git interface to push, pull, and merge changes.

-* Search and browse additional code elements in the entire map of Endevor using the Explorer for Endevor extension.
+* Search and browse additional code elements in the entire map of Endevor, using the Explorer for Endevor extension.
 The COBOL Language Support extension provides syntax awareness for COBOL elements.

 * Download code elements, including their dependencies, into the current workspace using the Explorer for Endevor extension, and synchronize them with the Git project if code modifications are needed.

 #### Run a debug session on a CICS program